Modeling Extensive Defects in Metals through Classical Potential-Guided Sampling and Automated Configuration Reconstruction: INTRODUCTION

 Two primary challenges persist in the construction of databases for the development of MLIPs.
 The first challenge is the comprehensive coverage of defect.
-For metals, it is relatively straightforward to train MLIPs that can reproduce lattice constants, elastic constants, general stacking fault energy, simple grain boundaries, and dislocation migration.
+For metals, it is relatively straightforward to train MLIPs that can reproduce lattice constants, elastic constants, vacancy formation energy, and energies of simple grain boundaries.
 However, it remains unclear whether existing MLIPs can effectively model extended defects and their interactions, even if some of them are deemed for general-purpose \cite{Si-GAP-2018,Erhard2024,Deringer2020,Pun2020,Meng2021}.
 This uncertainty primarily stems from the lack of quantification for unknown defects.
-Although on-the-fly AL (OTF-AL) has been proposed to accelerate the development of MLIPs, it is insufficient to sample comprehensive defects in every loading condition.
+Although OTF-AL has been proposed to accelerate the development of MLIPs, it is insufficient to sample comprehensive defects in every loading condition.
 Qi et al. suggested that an ideal strategy would be to efficiently generate and sample configuration space before conducting any DFT calculations \cite{Qi2024}.
 They used M3GNet \cite{Chen2022} as the engine for effective and efficient database generation for atomic hydrogen diffusion in titanium hydrides system.
 This strategy however is unsuitable for modeling extended defects in metals due to the low accuracy and computational efficiency of universal MLIPs in large-scale simulations.

 The second challenge involves the accurate modeling of extended defects.
 For instance, while current MLIPs can handle local defects such as vacancies, screw dislocations, and simple grain boundaries, they often exclude extended defects such as dislocation nucleation and multiplication, general grain boundaries (GBs), and interactions among them \cite{Freitas2022}.
 This exclusion is due to the inability of these extended defects to fit within the small periodic configurations typically used in DFT calculations.
 One workaround has been to extract a non-periodic atomic cluster with a spherical shape from large-scale simulations.
 To restore periodic boundary conditions required for plane-wave DFT calculations, a sufficiently large vacuum layer is added to prevent image interaction, as implemented in the MLIP-3 package \cite{Podryabinkin2023}.
 This strategy has been applied in nanoindentation simulations \cite{Podryabinkin2022} and elastic constant calculations of polycrystals \cite{Jalolov2024} for diamond.
 Nevertheless, this approach can introduce irrelevant free surfaces or other boundaries \cite{Lysogorskiy2023}.
 To overcome these limitations, new strategies have been developed to maintain periodic boundary conditions without additional vacuum layers.
 For instance, Zhang et al. created a periodic crack-tip DFT cell through duplication and rotation operations \cite{Zhang2023}.
 Hodapp et al. utilized a screw dislocation in BCC W as an example to construct a periodic configuration \cite{Hodapp2020}, while Mismetti et al. designed periodic configurations containing leading and trailing parts of edge dislocation in face-centered cubic aluminum (FCC Al) \cite{Mismetti2024}.
 However, these methods fall short in handling aforementioned extended defects.